godaddy/node-flipr/README.md

 ![node-flipr](/flipr.png?raw=true "node-flipr")

-Checkout out our [blog article](https://www.godaddy.com/engineering/2019/03/06/dynamic-configuration-for-nodejs/) to learn more about why flipr exists.
+Check out our [blog article](https://www.godaddy.com/engineering/2019/03/06/dynamic-configuration-for-nodejs/) to learn more about why flipr exists.

 ## How does it work?